ZyrusplaysAnimations/Wrapper-Online-Plus-Assets-Beta/README.md

-# Do not FORK yet!
+# Do not CONNECT yet!

-This repository is not ready, we will try to add more assets here so please do not fork it nor connect it with your LVM clone.
+This repository is not ready, we will try to add more assets here so please do not connect it with your LVM clone.
 This asset server is BETA.

 # This is not a template
 If you wan't to fork this, do not change the forked repository to template please.